siuying/stasis-web/README.md

 ## stasis

-`stasis` is a command line utility to scrape a remote webpage to store locally.
+`stasis` is a command line utility to scrape webpage and create local version.

 ### Usage